 Findings map to clause 6.1 risk-assessment inputs — compatible, not a certification substitute

-Why this project: I built Sixi AI to pressure-test my own thinking about how to red-team production agents — and to have a hands-on reference for what EU AI Act Article 15 robustness evidence actually looks like, end to end.
+Why it exists: to pressure-test how to red-team production agents, and to be a hands-on reference for what robust, audit-ready AI security looks like end to end.

 Cloud & platforms